 In 1910, motorcycles were added to the Cleveland Police Department fleet to help officers cope more efficiently with traffic and emergency situations.
 Over the years, those early motorcycles were replaced with newer models.
+The Cleveland Police Museum has two motorcycles in it’s vintage fleet: a 1959 Harley-Davidson Servicar and a 1973 Harley-Davidson.

 1959 Harley-Davidson Servicar: This vehicle was purchased by the CPD on October 2, 1959 and used for various traffic enforcement duties around Cleveland.
 The Harley Servicar has utility for two-man patrol, specifically for meter and parking enforcement, as well as city traffic enforcement by a single patrol officer.